Preparing professional educators for practice.

 Consolidating Learning, Teaching and Assessing Practice in Nursing & Midwifery

 The purpose of this module is to build upon the ideas and concepts introduced in NUR776 to provide students with a complete view of the elements that combine to make learning, teaching and assessment effective in higher education and clinical practice.
-This module will also enable students to complete the requirements specified by the NMC and thus record a qualification as a Lecturer/Practice Educator.
-The module will also enable students to meet the requirements of D2 described by the United Kingdom Professional Standards Framework (UKPSF).
+This module will also enable students to complete the requirements specified by the NMC and thus record a qualification as a nurse teacher.
+The module also will enable students to meet the requirements of D2 described by the United Kingdom Professional Standards Framework (UKPSF).

 We recognise a range of qualifications for admission to our courses.
 In addition to the specific entry conditions for this course you must also meet the University’s General Entrance Requirements.